 Secret Number Three: Keep a few different perfumes from different fragrance families.
 It’s kind of lovely to switch up your signature scent according to season, occasion, or mood that day!
-Floral and Sweet for daytime, and perhaps an Oriental/Spicy scent for date night.
+Floral and Sweet for daytime, and perhaps an Amber/Spicy scent for date night.
 In cooler weather, stronger scents can be worn without overwhelming everyone around you.
 Conversely, lighter scents are better in warmer weather.
 Think of how summer smells like fresh cut grass and scoops of vanilla ice cream.
 December smells like evergreens and gingerbread.
 You can evoke those same wonderful emotions and memories with your own aroma.

 Think bouquet of freshly cut flowers.
 Rose, carnation, lavender, orange blossom, violets, and every other bloom on the front lawn.
 Floral is the most widely used scent in feminine fragrances.
 Very sweet and easily recognizable.